nhoizey/nicolas-hoizey.com/src/articles/2022/05/18/cutting-back-on-instacrap/index.md

 [^pixelfed]: [Pixelfed](https://pixelfed.org/) is kind of the (few) good parts of Instagram, with the many good part of Mastodon.

-If you want to follow my photography work, I invite you to come directly to my own website: [nicolas-hoizey.photo](https://nicolas-hoizey.photo).
+If you want to follow my photography work, I invite you to come directly to **my own website**: [nicolas-hoizey.photo](https://nicolas-hoizey.photo!).

 Here are a few screenshot of the experience you can expect, tailored to my needs and your viewing pleasure: